alexwlchan/alexwlchan.net/src/_drafts/markdown-image-syntax.md

 ```

 You start with an exclamation mark `!`, then the [alt text description][alt_attribute] in square brackets, then the URL or path to the image in parentheses.
-It's meant to mirror the Markdown [syntax for links][link_syntax], which looks very similar.
+It's designed to match the Markdown [syntax for links][link_syntax].

 The alt text (short for alternative text) is a description which explains the meaning and context of an image.
 It's useful for several reasons, and the most well-known reason is probably accessibility.

 Imagine a visually impaired user who's using a screen reader – the screen reader can read any text on a page aloud, but what does it read aloud for an image?
-If the image includes alt text, it can use that, so the user doesn't miss out on that content.
+If the image includes alt text, that's what the screen reader can use, so the user doesn't miss out on that content.
 Writing alt text makes your images more accessible, and it's an excellent habit to get into.

 What I like about Markdown's image syntax is that it makes the alt text prominent, and looks wrong when you don't include it: